Coming Up In Issue 2 2019

 Free-From Food is one of the fastest-growing segments within the overall Health & Wellness category, with a global value of $33 billion in 2016, according to Euromonitor.
 While Western Europe and North America account for much of this growth, emerging economies are also showing positive signs, with the segment gaining traction among those with a genuine food intolerance, as well as those looking to eat more healthily.
 ESM examines the future growth opportunities in this dynamic category, while also looking forward to the Free From Functional Food Expo, which takes place at the end of May in Barcelona.

 Modern store design needs to take into account the needs of a wide variety of consumers, while also exploring ways to build a customer experience.
 In addition, smaller outlets need to ensure ease of shop in a confined space, while larger store formats such as hypermarkets, are increasingly looking to repurpose space to maximum effect.
-ESM explores the importance of Store Design to the modern retail environment, and talks to leading design firms about forward-thinking projects they have worked on.
+ESM explores the importance of Store Design to the modern retail environment.

 Pet Food is a category that has well and truly entered a period of maturity, with pet owners increasingly selective abut what they feed their pets.
 Across Europe, premium private label ranges are gaining prominence, as is the pet treats market, while increased segmentation means that pet owners are now able to fine tune their purchases in keeping with the breed, age and lifestyle of their pets.
 Shoppers are also demanding products with added-value components, such as vitamins and minerals, as well as a heightened degree of provenance.
 ESM looks at the core trends driving this dynamic category.